sonali11512/ultimate-slideshow/README.md

 ###  Admin-Side:

     Creates an admin-side page **Ultimate Slideshow**.
 This page provides an interface to create add/remove images to the slideshow.
+    1. Add/remove slideshows.
-    1. Add/remove images for the slideshow.
+    2. Add/remove images for the slideshows.
-    2. Save the images.
+    2. Save the slideshows.

 ### Front-end: